dwarvesf/brainery/memo/labs/Reward Model & Nomination.md

   - internal
 title: Reward Model & Nomination
 date: 2023-11-21
 description: Our Tech Labs is a hub of continuous learning and application of advanced technologies.
-To encourage andensive nomination system.
 This program is designed to celebrate contributions at various levels, from enhancing knowledge to contributing to business growth.
 authors:
   - thanh
 menu: labs